Damask

-Damask (/ˈdæməsk/; دمشق) is a reversible patterned fabric of silk, wool, linen, cotton, or synthetic fibers, with a pattern formed by weaving.
-Damasks are woven with one warp yarn and one weft yarn, usually with the pattern in warp-faced satin weave and the ground in weft-faced or sateen weave.
+Damask (/ˈdæməsk/; دمشق) is a woven, reversible patterned fabric.
+Damasks are woven by periodically reversing the action of the warp and weft threads.
+The pattern is most commonly created with a warp-faced satin weave and the ground with a weft-faced or sateen weave.

+True damask is made entirely of silk.
+Over time, however, damask has become a broader term for woven fabrics with a reversible pattern, not just silks.
+Yarns now used to create damasks include silk, wool, linen, cotton, and synthetic fibers, but damask is best shown in cotton and linen.

+There are a few types of damask: true, single, compound, and twill.
+Single damask has only one set of warps and wefts and thus is made of up to two colors.
+Compound damask has more than one set of warps and wefts and can include more than two colors.
 Twill damasks include a twill-woven ground or pattern.

 History

-The production of damask was one of the five basic weaving techniques—the others being tabby, twill, lampas, and tapestry—of the Byzantine and Middle Eastern weaving centres of the early Middle Ages.
-Used in daily nomadic life this form of weaving was used generally as a female occupation, such as carpet-making.
-Women would collect the raw material from pasture animals and dyes from local flora such as berries, insects, or grasses.
-Each woman would create a specialized pattern sequence and use of color that was customary to her ethnic group and even herself.
-These techniques would often be handed down from mother to daughter as well.
+A damask weave is one of the five basic weaving techniques—the others being tabby, twill, Lampas, and tapestry—of the early Middle Ages Byzantine and Middle Eastern weaving centers.
+Damask was named after the city Damascus, Syria, a large trading center on the Silk Road.

+Damask in China

-In China, drawlooms with a large number of heddles were developed to weave damasks with very complicated patterns.
+In China, draw looms with a large number of heddles were developed to weave damasks with complicated patterns.
 The Chinese may have produced damasks as early as the Tang dynasty (618–907).
-Damasks derive their name from the city of Damascus—in that period a large city active both in trading (as part of the silk road) and in manufacture.
 Damasks became scarce after the 9th century outside Islamic Spain, but were revived in some places in the 13th century.
+Trade logs between The British East India Company and China often demonstrate an ongoing trade of Chinese silks, especially damask.
+Damask is documented as being the heaviest Chinese silk.

+Damask in Europe

-The word damask first appeared in records in a Western European language in the mid-14th century in French.
-By the 14th century, damasks were being woven on draw looms in Italy.
+The word damask first appeared in a Western European language in mid-14th century French records.
+In the 11th century Damascus, crusaders introduced the fabric in their traversal of Europe.
+Shortly after its appearance in French language, damasks were being woven on draw looms in Italy.
+Weavers who were specialized in more complex figured silks were referred to as 'damask' or 'camacas weaver' rather than the general 'silk weaver'.
+Damask weavers spent a week or more warping the loom and had to memorize the patterns until the introduction of the Jacquard loom with pattern cards.
 From the 14th to 16th century, most damasks were woven in one colour with a glossy warp-faced satin pattern against a duller ground.
-Two-colour damasks had contrasting colour warps and wefts and polychrome damasks added gold and other metallic threads or additional colours as supplemental brocading wefts.
+Two-colour damasks had contrasting colour warps and wefts, and polychrome damasks added gold and other metallic threads or additional colours as supplemental brocading wefts.
 Medieval damasks were usually woven in silk, but weavers also produced wool and linen damasks.